koniarik/vari/README.md

 };
 ```

-Keep in mind, that this also affects templated arguments:
+Note that this rule also applies to templated arguments:

 ```cpp
 auto foo = [&](vari::uvref<int, std::string> r)